9yiyi9/Superconductive-low-coded-ML/README.md

 **[Data Cleaning/Pre-processing]:**

--Convert Data Type: allows user to convert numerical column into strings or convert string columns into numerical columns.
+- Convert Data Type: allows user to convert numerical column into strings or convert string columns into numerical columns.

--Extract Numbers From A String: allows user to extract numbers from a string (letter + numbers).The extracted content will be created as a new feature.
+- Extract Numbers From A String: allows user to extract numbers from a string (letter + numbers).The extracted content will be created as a new feature.

--Extract Letters From A String :extract letters from a string (letter + numbers).
+- Extract Letters From A String :extract letters from a string (letter + numbers).
 The extracted content will be created as a new feature.

--String Clean-up: allows user to clean up string columns by removing html tags, emoticons, and all special characters.
+- String Clean-up: allows user to clean up string columns by removing html tags, emoticons, and all special characters.

--Drop Columns: allows users to drop multiple columns.
+- Drop Columns: allows users to drop multiple columns.

 **[EDA Visualization]:**

--Distribution plot: output a 30-bin distribution plot for a chosen column (for continuous variables, show frequency distribution).
+- Distribution plot: output a 30-bin distribution plot for a chosen column (for continuous variables, show frequency distribution).

--Count plot: output a count plot for a chosen column (for discrete variables, show frequency distribution).
+- Count plot: output a count plot for a chosen column (for discrete variables, show frequency distribution).

 **[Feature Transformation]:**

 Transforms the features from the time domain x(t) to the frequency domain X(w) and stores the real part and imaginary -part of the resulting function X(w) into two columns respectively.

--Get dummies: converts nominal categorical values into 0 or 1 numerical values and replaces the original column.
+- Get dummies: converts nominal categorical values into 0 or 1 numerical values and replaces the original column.

--Label binarizer: converts binary nominal categorical values into 0 or 1 numerical values and replaces the original column.
+- Label binarizer: converts binary nominal categorical values into 0 or 1 numerical values and replaces the original column.

--Ordinal encoder: encodes ordinal categorical values into numerical values and preserves the rank/level within the categorical values.
+- Ordinal encoder: encodes ordinal categorical values into numerical values and preserves the rank/level within the categorical values.

--Log transformation: adds a new log-transformed column to the right-end of the data frame.
+- Log transformation: adds a new log-transformed column to the right-end of the data frame.

--A bag of word: clean, tokenize, and lemmatize words.
+- A bag of word: clean, tokenize, and lemmatize words.
 Identify maximum 100 different words by counting frequency and turn them into new features.

 - Word2vec: given a set of texts that contains lists of words, calculates the average feature vector (maximum = 100) and turn them into new features.

 **[Feature Engineering & Selection]:**

--Best features:  Displays 20 top features based on chi2 best score
+- Best features:  Displays 20 top features based on chi2 best score

--Plot Distribution: Displays distribution of a feature to aid user choosing a value for remove outliers
+- Plot Distribution: Displays distribution of a feature to aid user choosing a value for remove outliers

--Remove outliers: removes outliers using the box plot distribution chart.
+- Remove outliers: removes outliers using the box plot distribution chart.

--Top Interaction: adding top interaction features based on linear regression score calculated from numerical features.
+- Top Interaction: adding top interaction features based on linear regression score calculated from numerical features.

--Drop Column: Drop column
+- Drop Column: Drop column

 **[EDA for Feature Visualization]:**
 Visualize correlations and covariance between top 20 features using heat map.